MoamenMoatazYoussef/moamens-chess-game/README.md

 # Moamen's Chess Game
 ## What is Chess Game?
-This is a project I'm working on for fun and to practice React, also I like chess :'D You can work on it too if you're interested, just fork it and go crazy!
+This is a project I'm working on for fun and to practice React, also I like chess :'D

 ## Goals
   - Implement a fully functioning two-player chess game.